Agendas and Minutes

 Speakers are heard in the order that they registered (first come, first served).
 At Public Hearings, those who speak in favour of the bylaw speak before those who are opposed.
 If someone is absent when it is their turn to speak, City Council will hear from the next person on the list.

 Yes, you may choose to speak for yourself or on someone else's behalf, provided that person has completed and signed an Authorization to Speak on Someone's Behalf form.
-You will need to bring the original, signed form to the meeting.
+This form can be printed, completed and returned to the Office of the City Clerk by email to firstname.lastname@example.org or in person on the day of the meeting.
+Please note each speaker has 5 minutes to speak regardless of how many people they are speaking for, including themselves.

 No, you would still have 5 minutes to make a presentation.